NicholasRasi/TrieWordsFilter/README.md

     $found = $trie->searchText("This string contains a bàdw..0-rrd");
     $found is true

+ This means that the following all evaluate to the "house":

+    h0us3
+    h.o.u.s.e
+    h-o-u-s e
+    h.0.u.s 3
+    h,o,ù,s,3
+    hooou.s3

 ##How it works##
 Without using regular expression it creates a trie filled with words from one or more dictionaries.
 Every node is a letter and contains pointers to other nodes in an associative array.